geekissh/PHASE-3-PROJECT-Dine-and-Dice/README.md

 ## Description

-This CLI application is designed to facilitate ordering from Slice and Dice, a restaurant.
+This CLI application is designed to facilitate ordering from Dine and Dice, a restaurant.
 Upon launching the project, users encounter a welcoming interface prompting them to input their name and phone number.
 Subsequently, they are presented with a menu featuring various options, such as placing an order, submitting a restaurant review, accessing review history, and viewing order history.
 To exit the application, users can select option #5, which leads them to a farewell screen, concluding the app session.

 ---
 ## Setting it up